seslezak/PML-Assignment-Repo/README.md

 Detection Prevalence   0.2845   0.1935   0.1744   0.1639   0.1838
 Balanced Accuracy      0.9958   0.9935   0.9880   0.9934   0.9987
 ```
-Out of Sample Error was 0.0095.
+The Out of Sample Error in this instance was 0.0095.

 #####Running Models on Test Data